davidgatti/How-to-Deconstruct-Ping-with-C-and-NodeJS/C/README.md

 # All the C examples

-To run this code there is a Makefile with simple shorcuts
+To run this code there is a Makefile with simple shortcuts

 - `sudo make`: will compile the Bare Minimum file
 - `sudo make struct`: will compile the Struct Response file